mmjulkowska/MVApp/README.md

 # MVApp
-Glittery multivariate analysis platform for all kinds of data
+Glittery multivariate analysis platform for all kinds of data.
+Follow us on twitter [@MVApp007](https://twitter.com/MVApp007).

 The app is available [here](http://mvapp.kaust.edu.sa/MVApp/) or you can run it locally from your device by typing the following command in your R window: